pranay-sa/School_ManagementAPI_Educase/readme.md

 Using MySQL Workbench

 Open MySQL Workbench

 Connect to your MySQL server

 Create a new schema named school_management

-Run the following SQL scripts:
+**Run the SQL scripts:**

-sqlUSE school_management;
+USE school_management;

 CREATE TABLE schools (
   id INT AUTO_INCREMENT PRIMARY KEY,